 Racial hatred may further compounded by a ‘circumstances of racial aggravation’ whereby in a circumstance where immediately, before or during or immediately after hostility towards the victim is based upon the victim being a member of a racial group.

 The WA Police Force State Security Investigation Group has responsibility for responding to racially motivated unlawful behaviour within the community or providing specialist support to the police districts when they respond to racially motivated unlawful behaviour.

 The group comprises investigators with an understanding of community diversity issues and work to provide improved policing services to indigenous and multicultural groups.
 They have been working closely with the Equal Opportunities Commission and the WA Police Force Aboriginal and Community Diversity Unit.

 Reporting Racially Motivated Crime

-If you feel you are the victim of racially motivated unlawful behaviour or need help, call police on 131 444 (24 hours) or the State Security Investigation Group on (08) 9370 7394 (business hours).
+If you feel you are the victim of racially motivated unlawful behaviour or need help, call police on 131 444 (24 hours).
 It is important in reporting the incident that you explain fully to the investigating officers of your concern and reasons why you believe it to be a racially motivated crime.

 Types of racially motivated crimes can be:

 - Dumping of rubbish/objects being thrown at person or property